 Fonts and styles are another way to grab attention and help direct the shopper through the experience.
 Adding large, bold, or colorful text helps consumers jump to the most important items quickly.

 Finally, make sure you have enough white space.
 Cluttered websites mean a high bounce rate.
-Just like you don’t want your brick and mortar store messy, keep your eCommerce site organized and easy to navigate.
+Just like you want to keep your brick and mortar store tidy, keep your eCommerce site organized and easy to navigate.